How Operators Can Profit from Short-Term Rentals

 Have you ever leased units to corporate housing companies or corporations directly?
 Do the same—but with a totally new pool of clients.

-Lease multiple units (10 to 20 at once) to corporate tenants—in this case, professional short-term rental management companies who would pay market rents, furnish the apartments, pay utilities, and take responsibility for guests and interior property conditions.
+Lease multiple units (10 to 20 at once) to corporate tenants—in this case, professional short-term rental management companies that would pay market rents, furnish the apartments, pay utilities and take responsibility for guests and interior property conditions.